-- Seek-Minimize equitable distribution of transportation costs for historically marginalized communities associated with the program. - Strive to ensureEnsure access to program benefits while minimizing impacts to historically marginalized and underserved communities, including neighborhoods adjacent to the program area. - Consider historical impacts to black, indigenous, and people of color (BIPOC) as well as economically vulnerable populations when determining equitable outcomes for the program.
+- Commit to equity of both outcomes and processes throughout the delivery of the program. - Ensure meaningful access to program activities, jobs, and benefits for historically marginalized communities. - Seek equitable distribution of transportation costs associated with the program. - Strive to ensure access to program benefits while minimizing impacts to historically marginalized and underserved communities, including neighborhoods adjacent to the program area. - Consider historical impacts to black, indigenous, and people of color (BIPOC) as well as economically vulnerable populations when determining equitable outcomes for the program. - Engage historically marginalized communities to ensure program design reflects cultural context and area history. - Provide meaningful opportunities for women and minority owned firms, including Disadvantaged Business Enterprises in all procurement. - Through design, minimize displacements within communities of concern.

-Purpose and Need Statement Community Vision, Critical Objectives and Values - Draft
+Purpose and Need Statement

+Community Vision, Critical Objectives and Values - Draft